mrinterweb/activerecord-pg_array/README.md

 * TESTS!
 Yes I plan on writing tests for this.
 This gem was pulled out of a rails project and that is where my tests for this are right now.
 When I have an opportunity, I will add tests.
 * Actual atomic operations :)
+* Perhaps add some handy query interface stuff or at least document how query arrays with ActiveRecord.

 ## Contributing